programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Display the first five rows to check that the data is as expected.
 Four rows should be present: the paper IDs, their titles, their discipline, and their type (genre).

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-05.png" alt="First five rows of student paper metadata DataFrame, including columns for paper ID, title, discipline, and paper type." caption="Figure 5: Head of DataFrame with paper metadata-ID, title, discpline and type in Google Colab %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-05.png" alt="First five rows of student paper metadata DataFrame, including columns for paper ID, title, discipline, and paper type." caption="Figure 5: Head of DataFrame with paper metadata-ID, title, discpline and type in Google Colab" %}

 Notice that the paper IDs in this DataFrame are *almost* the same as the paper filenames in the corpus DataFrame.
 We're going to make them match exactly so we can merge the two DataFrames together on this column; in effect, linking each text with their title, discipline and genre.